sourav-003/Amazon-Product-Review-Prroject/README.md

 ## 📌 Project Overview

 Customer feedback on e-commerce platforms like Amazon provides valuable insights into user satisfaction and product performance.
-This project performs sentiment classification on product reviews using **NLP preprocessing** and a **Multinomial Naive Bayes classifier**.
+This project performs sentiment classification on product reviews using **NLP preprocessing** and a **Random Forest Classifier**.

 ---